 An alternative to plating is a patina.
 Patina refers to the coloring of the bronze.
 With the use of heat and chemicals the bronze can be forced to oxidize and age.
 Different colors can be created this way, although greens, reds, and blacks are the most common and natural-looking patinas.
 A patina adds a unique look to the metalwork, creating interesting contrasts or the appearance of extreme age.

 Gemstones are fun — they add color and magic to any piece.
 There are always one or two places where a gemstone can be mounted easily.
 We usually use cabochon gems, which are smooth, unfaceted, and easy to mount on bronze.
 Faceted precious gems are also an option.
 These require a special mounting in the wax mold to attach, which can increase cost.
 Gemstones vary in price, quality, and availability.
 We will work with you to find what works best for your concept.

 The handles of our custom swords and knives are all carved and shaped by hand, and the length and width can be custom tailored to fit you.
 We use any number of domestic or exotic woods, from basic oak, maple or ash to more exotic woods such as ebony or rosewood.
 We can also use bone, horn and antler.
-One colorful handle material we use is called “Dymondwood™” Dymondwood™ is created from thin layers of natural American hardwoods.
-Resins and dyes are embedded in the wood under heat and pressure to create a unique enhanced wood with many bright color combinations.
-Dymondwood is strong and dense and works great for sword handles.
-See our selection of synthetic and Dymondwood handle options.
+See our selection of handle material options.

 Handles with Wire Inlay